Seahawks QB Russell Wilson wins NFL’s Man of the Year award

 Wilson was honored for a variety of off-field and charitable activities that include visits every Tuesday during the regular season to Seattle Children’s Hospital, which he continued this year virtually, as well as his Why Not You Foundation donating over $9 million to Strong Against Cancer to fund lifesaving immunotherapy treatment since 2014.

+Wilson has often said one reason he began visiting Seattle Children’s Hospital was the influence of his mother, Tammy, who was an emergency room nurse while he was growing up in Richmond, Va.

-Wilson and the Why Not You Foundation are founding partners of United Way’s Ride United Last Mile campaign, which has resulted in 211,000 completed deliveries (2,414,321 meals) nationwide and 28,759 deliveries (860,000 meals) across King County.
+Wilson and the Why Not You Foundation are also founding partners of United Way’s Ride United Last Mile campaign, which has resulted in 211,000 completed deliveries (2,414,321 meals) nationwide and 28,759 deliveries (860,000 meals) across King County.

+Wilson and his wife, Ciara, this year also embarked on several COVID-19 pandemic-related endeavors this year.

+“We are stronger together than we are alone…” Wilson said.
+“To the young boy or girl who has a dream … who wants to make a difference … remember: Love always protects, always trusts, always hopes, always perseveres.

 One player from each team is nominated for the award, which was first established in 1970 and was renamed after Payton, a Hall of Famer with the Chicago Bears, in 1999.